 Benefits of Lumper Services

 There are various benefits when it comes to having cargo unloaded for you.
-Of course, in exchange for these benefits you’ll be requested to pay for a lumper fee.
+Of course, in exchange for these benefits, you’ll be requested to pay a lumper fee.
 Here are the main benefits:

 - Cargo is unloaded for you